bbqsauce3000/Monolith/README.md

 The build script uses `sed` to extract those embedded sections into temporary files (`linker.ld` and `grub.cfg`) during the build.
 These extracted files are generated artifacts, not source, they hold the same weight as .o files.

 The actual source of the operating system is still **one file.**

+## TODO:
+make an .elf loader to prove a point to a friend.